All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 Saturday Search Term Giggles

-(SIC) means I’ve copied the text exactly and it has spelling errors.
+(SIC) means I’ve copied the text exactly, and it has spelling errors.

-Most times funny, SMosometimes serious.
+Most times funny, sometimes serious.

-• Most Frugal Canadian Blogger– Oh, why thanks but I don’t think I’m the MOST FRUGAL but I am frugal.
+• Most Frugal Canadian Blogger– Oh, why thanks but I don’t think I’m the MOST FRUGAL, but I am frugal.

 Don’t forget to Follow me on Social Media and Subscribe to my blog.